acts-project/acts/docs/core/geometry.md

 definition of sub surfaces (sensitive surfaces for modules, or extra material surfaces).

-The Layer can simply correspond to a 'virtual' surface in the detector description or represent a more complex object that may contain:
+The layer can simply correspond to a 'virtual' surface in the detector description or represent a more complex object that may contain:

 * a representing surface, which is accessible via a {func}`Acts::Layer::surfaceRepresentation`
-* method an array of contained surfaces, accessible via {func}`Acts::Layer::surfaceArray` method
+* an array of contained surfaces, accessible via {func}`Acts::Layer::surfaceArray` method
 * approach surfaces (i.e. boundary surface of the volume occupied by the layer)
 * surface material description on any of the confined surfaces